 Can Sex Offenders Travel Abroad?

 Yes, sex offenders can travel abroad.
-You must follow strict federal notification rules before leaving the country.
-Under International Megan’s Law, you have to notify local authorities at least 21 days before departure.
-That deadline is mandatory.
-Ignoring it can lead to serious legal trouble, including penalties of up to 10 years in prison.
+But you must follow strict federal notification rules before you leave.
+Under International Megan’s Law (IML), you must notify local authorities at least 21 days before your departure date.
+That deadline is not optional.
+Missing it can lead to penalties of up to 10 years in federal prison.

 Your passport may carry a unique identifier.
-This can alert foreign officials to your status and affect screening.
-It does not automatically bar you from crossing a border, but it can create travel restrictions and practical obstacles.
+This can alert foreign officials to your status and affect border screening.
+It doesn’t automatically bar you from entry, but it can create practical obstacles and trigger additional review.

 Entry rules vary by destination.
-You should not assume a country will admit you just because you have valid documents.
-Get legal advice before you book so you understand the exact reporting duties, compliance requirements, and any conditions that could limit your movement or disrupt your trip.
+Don’t assume a country will admit you just because you hold a valid U.S. passport.
+Get legal advice before you book so you understand your notification duties, compliance requirements, and any conditions that could limit your trip.

 Which Countries May Deny Entry?

-Some nations also scrutinize felony convictions, including sex crimes, during visa screening.
+Some nations scrutinize felony convictions, including sex crimes, during visa screening.
 Your disclosure can trigger a refusal.
 Requirements vary sharply.
-One nation may demand full disclosure while another may ask nothing at all.
+One nation may demand full disclosure while another asks nothing at all.

-In the European Union, shared criminal data can move across borders.
+In the European Union, shared criminal data can cross borders.
 This makes movement less predictable.
-For a clearer picture:
+Here’s how key destinations break down:

-- China may refuse admission after record review.
+- China may refuse admission after a record review.

 - The United Kingdom can block entry on criminal grounds.